11 Harmful Effects Of Skipping Breakfast

 Does skipping breakfast cause brain damage?

 Yes.
-Skipping or the intake of low-quality breakfast may cause decreased cognitive function, resulting in slow response (14).
-It may also lead to brain damage.
+Skipping or the intake of low-quality breakfast may cause decreased cognitive function, resulting in slow response (15).
+This highlights the importance of healthy food in maintaining brain health.
 However, limited data is available to prove this claim.

 Do I really need breakfast?